nkcyber/sql-injection-lab/README.md

 # sql-injection-lab
-This is a bare bones document viewer used to practice SQL injections
+This is a bare bones document viewer used to practice SQL injections.

-This application features a simple document viewer, that takes a user's 'security code' and returns all documents tagged with that code
+This application features a simple document viewer, that takes a user's 'security code' and returns all documents tagged with that code.

 > [!WARNING]
 > This application contains intentional SQL injection vulnerabilities.